 Starting with photography can be intimidating, especially with digital cameras and all the camera settings.
 It can feel like learning a new language.
 Remember a camera is only a light box.
 It captures light.
 This is true regardless of if it is film or digital.

 The aperture is referred to in “f-stops”, and usually ranges from about f4 to f22.
 This varies between lenses, usualy based on what the lens is for and how much it costs.
 The aperture lets in more or less light, but also adjusts how much of the image is in focus.
 General rule is that the larger the number on the setting the more the image will be in focus.
-The aperture is listed as “f” and then the number (Example f22, f5.6, f4).
+The aperture starts with an “f” and then the number (Example f22, f5.6, f4).
 The aperture is in the lens.
 The smaller the aperture the lens can go to, usually the more expensive the lens will be.

 Hopefully this helps give you a basic understanding of what these 3 camera settings are.
 You can spend a long time working to master them, and spend lots of time reading about them.
-Long Story short, don’t forget to just go out, use that camera, and shoot.
+Therefore, long story short, don’t forget to just go out, use that camera, and shoot.
 Use those images to see what looks good and what doesn’t.
 Any editing tool will be able to show you what the shutter, aperture, and ISO was for a given image.
 This will help you learn what works and what doesn’t.

 Don’t forget to look at the images on my site in the galleries starting at: https://mjvphoto.com/the-art/.
 Hopefully you find some of them inspirational for your own photography adventures, or maybe you find an image you want to call your own.